On ${\cal M}$-Theory Dual of Large-$N$ Thermal QCD-Like Theories up to ${\cal O}(R^4)$ and $G$-Structure Classification of Underlying Non-Supersymmetric Geometries: Introduction

-The study of the differential geometry of fluxed compatifications involving non-K\"{a}hler six-folds in Heterotic string theory via the study of $SU(3)$-structure torsion classes, was initiated in \cite{Berlin-torsion-classes}; $SU(3)$ and $G_2$-structure torsions classes of respectively six- and seven-folds in respectively type II and M-theory flux compactifications was extensively studied in \cite{SYZ-free-delocalization,Dasgupta+Tatar-et-al,theta0-theta,Butti et al [2004]}. $SU(3)$- and $G_2$-structure torsion classes of type IIB/A holographic dual of thermal QCD-like theories and their ${\cal M}$-theory uplift in the intermediate/large ``$r$" (the radial coordinate in the gravity dual which corrsponds to the energy on the gauge theory side), i.e., Ultra-Violet (UV)-Infra-Red (IR) interpolating region/UV region were obtained in the second reference in \cite{EPJC-2} and \cite{NPB}.
-In this work, for the first time, we study the $SU(3), G_2, SU(4)/Spin(7)$-torsion classes of the underlying six-, seven- and eight-folds for small $r$, i.e., the IR, inclusive of the aforementioned ${\cal O}(l_p^6)$-corrections (note these corrections vanish in the very large-$r$ limit, i.e., the deep UV, wherein $G$-structure approaches $G$-holonomy) in the $D=11$ supergravity action, both in the SYZ type IIA mirror of the type IIB holographic dual constructed in \cite{metrics} of thermal QCD-like theories, as well as its ${\cal M}$-theory uplift.
+{\it Mathematics motivation behind this work}: The study of the differential geometry of fluxed compatifications involving non-K\"{a}hler six-folds in Heterotic string theory via the study of $SU(3)$-structure torsion classes, was initiated in \cite{Berlin-torsion-classes}; $SU(3)$ and $G_2$-structure torsions classes of respectively six- and seven-folds in respectively type II and M-theory flux compactifications was extensively studied in \cite{SYZ-free-delocalization,Dasgupta+Tatar-et-al,theta0-theta,Butti et al [2004]}. $SU(3)$- and $G_2$-structure torsion classes of type IIB/A holographic dual of thermal QCD-like theories and their ${\cal M}$-theory uplift in the intermediate/large ``$r$" (the radial coordinate in the gravity dual which corrsponds to the energy on the gauge theory side), i.e., Ultra-Violet (UV)-Infra-Red (IR) interpolating region/UV region were obtained in the second reference in \cite{EPJC-2} and \cite{NPB}.
+In this work, for the first time, we classify the underlying six-, seven- and eight-dimensional geometries at small $r$, i.e., the IR, inclusive of the aforementioned ${\cal O}(l_p^6)$-corrections in the $D=11$ supergravity action, as regards their $SU(3), G_2, SU(4), Spin(7)$-torsion classes (note these corrections vanish in the very large-$r$ limit, i.e., the deep UV, wherein $G$-structure approaches $G$-holonomy), both in the SYZ type IIA mirror of the type IIB holographic dual constructed in \cite{metrics} of thermal QCD-like theories, as well as its ${\cal M}$-theory uplift.